Apprenticeship in Sustainable Living

-For a shorter program opportunity, consider applying to our Sustainability Primer Program.
+For a shorter program opportunity, consider applying to our Internship Program.

 Participants in Rancho Mastatal's Apprenticeship in Sustainable Living live and work with amazing people at the Ranch and in Mastatal.
 They make lifelong friends, participating in a style of living that oftentimes changes them forever.
 This experience offers the unique opportunity to become a part of the magic and beauty of a remote area of Costa Rica, while simultaneously learning tangible skills to take back home.

 Empower individuals who are genuinely interested in creating a more sustainable world.